KHOmega/KHOmega/README.md

 Hi!
 My name is Em and I'm a twenty-six year old college graduate currently figuring out life while learning how to be an adult and do adult things such as paying taxes.
 Here you will find me doing various things such as:

-- Maintaining the Kingdom Hearts Re:Freshed project, which is a fork of TopazTK's Kingdom Hearts Re:Fined project.
+- Help run and maintain the Kingdom Hearts Re:Fined Project with TopazTK
-- Creating guides on how to run [Kingdom Hearts on Linux](https://github.com/KHOmega/KH-Linux-Setup)
+- Creating guides on how to run [Kingdom Hearts on Linux](https://github.com/KHOmega/KH-PC-and-Linux-Setup)
 - Playing Final Fantasy XIV, Tekken, and Kingdom Hearts non-stop.
 ----

 ### Some other info!:
 - Pronouns: he/him
 - Fun Fact: I am a music major and specalize in voice!
-- I'm currently working on: ShB in XIV!
+- I'm currently working on: Post-ShB in Final Fantasy XIV!

 ----